elaina-hales/chess/notes.md

 - request objects are json related classes and objects, use gson to parse that, gson then sends back appropriate result
 - Handler classes: receive a request from a client and then looks at the request data that comes in, convert into a json object then passes into the service classes
 - requests and responses should be record classes

+### Phase 4:
+- you must write jdbc code to create your database
+- take a look at DatabaseAccessExample.java in the slides for relational databases
+- database creator should be called every time your server is started, use a parent class with a static initializer and then three separate auth, user, and game classes
+- have to add code to databaseManager.java bc it does not create your tables
+- you must hash passwords when you store them in the db
+- you cannot know what your password is based on the hash